wasp-lang/wasp/waspc/README.md

    Fix any errors shown by `ghcid`.
    Rinse and repeat.
 4. Once close to done, run `stack test` to confirm that project is passing tests (new and old).
-5. If needed, confirm that `examples/todoApp/` is working correctly by running `stack build` first, to build the wasp executable, and then by running that executable with `stack exec wasp start` from the `examples/todoApp/` dir -> this will run the web app in development mode with the current version of your Wasp code.
+5. If needed, confirm that `examples/todoApp/` is working correctly by running `stack build` first, to build the wasp executable, and then by running that executable with `stack exec wasp-cli start` from the `examples/todoApp/` dir -> this will run the web app in development mode with the current version of your Wasp code.
    Manually inspect that app behaves ok: In the future we will add automatic integration tests, but for now testing is manual.
 6. When all is ready, squash commits into one commit (or a few if that makes sense) and create a PR.
    Keep an eye on CI tests -> they should all be passing, if not, look into it.